 Below aged rated expectation in emotional development

-Small intervention groups such as communication and social groups are used in order to improve communication skills and social interactions for our disadvantaged as well as other children needing extra support.
-The groups are held 3 times a week, and are evaluated weekly in order to plan effectively for the following week’s group.
+Small intervention groups such as communication, social, and language groups are used in order to improve communication skills and social interactions for our disadvantaged as well as other children needing extra support.
+The groups are held twice a week, and are evaluated in order to plan effectively for the following week’s group.
 Evidence is collated in order to track children’s progress and identify how the gap is narrowing in attainment.

 To improve attendance and outcomes, particularly in the prime areas of learning